xmyLydia/task-scheduler-frontend/README.md

 # TaskSchedulerFrontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.8.
+This project is the frontend project of schedular

 ## Development server